microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/02_Model_Selection.md

 > You might experience some delay in model loading, especially if it's your first time accessing the Playground.
 Please be patient while the model initializes.

 4. Next, click the **Compare** button to enable side-by-side comparison
-5. From the dropdown, select your second model (GPT-5-mini if Mistral Small 3.1 is already selected)
+5. From the dropdown, select your second model (OpenAI GPT-5-mini if Mistral Small 3.1 is already selected)
 6. You now have two models ready for comparison testing

 ![Model Comparison](../../img/model_comparison.png)